Learn how to cook this easy, healthy, and delicious traditional Chinese winter melon soup (冬瓜汤) with pork ribs, red dates/jujube, and goji berries.

 - 500 gram pork ribs, blanched to remove impurities

 - 1/4 - 1/2 (~ 2 kilogram, or 4.5 lb.) winter melon (Chinese: dong gua), remove rind and seeds, cut into 2 inch wedges

 - 1 dried squid/cuttlefish (optional), soaked in cold water

 - 8-12 (~ 20 gram) jujube/red dates, soaked in cold water

 - 1 tablespoon goji berries, soaked in cold water

 - 1 teaspoon salt, or to taste

-- In a pot, boil together blanched pork ribs, water, winter melon, and red dates.
+- In a pot, boil together blanched pork ribs, water, winter melon, squid/cuttlefish (if using), and red dates.
 Reduce heat, cover the pot, and simmer until the pork is tender and the winter melon becomes translucent, about 45 minutes to 1 hour.